From B to C: How to Become Proficient in Any Language (part 1)

 At this point, you may spend hours and hours diligently learning, but you won’t feel like you’re making much progress.
 Though you’re putting the time in, you may feel stuck, and see much less return on your learning investment than you did when you started.

-If you’ve arrived at a plateau, you can certainly overcome it.
-And if you can overcome the plateau, then you have what it takes to reach the peak of language learning success.
+If you’ve arrived at the plateau, you can certainly overcome it.
+And if you can overcome the plateau, then you have what it takes to reach the peak of the language learning success.

 I know this because I’ve done it.
 Not once, but many times, across a dozen languages.

 Go to page 2 (second part of the article)

 - What is the secret of remembering words?

 - What are the 3 stages of language-learning?